Number:

 College Official – Chief of Police, Assistant/Associate Vice President, Vice President, or President

-Student – Any individuals, regardless of age, who are currently enrolled in Durham Tech courses, who have active program status, and/or who are currently participating in Durham Tech instructional programs, including Middle College High School, Career and College Promise, and College and Career Readiness programs.
+Student – Any individual, regardless of age, who is currently enrolled in Durham Tech courses, who has active program status, and/or who is currently participating in Durham Tech instructional programs, including Middle College High School, Career and College Promise, and College and Career Readiness programs.
 Individuals with active program status are those who have been accepted into a program, have taken classes within the program, and have been continuously enrolled at the College since beginning the program.

 Working Days – Days the College is open and operating under a normal schedule.
-This excludes weekends, closings due to weather conditions, and holidays observed by Durham Tech
+This excludes weekends, closings due to adverse conditions, and holidays observed by Durham Tech.